 Instructions

-- Add a splash of white wine, stirring to deglaze the pan.
-Pour in the chicken broth, thyme, Herbs de Provence, salt, and pepper.
-Simmer for 5-7 minutes until the mixture begins to thicken.
+- Add a splash of white wine to deglaze the pan.
+Stir in chicken broth, thyme, Herbs de Provence, salt, and pepper.
+Simmer for 5-7 minutes until slightly thickened, then stir in the cream.

 Notes

-- Chicken: Substitute with rotisserie chicken for faster prep time or turkey for a different protein.
+- Chicken: Substitute with turkey for a different protein.

 - Cream: Use half-and-half for a lighter version.